-We also introduced special polite zones for people to embrace good old-fashioned manners across the busiest stretches of towpaths, encouraging people to ‘smile and say hi as you go by’ and to remember that they are entering ‘a hat tipping zone’, a nod to times past when people tipped their hats or doffed their caps as a sign of respect or merely as a greeting.
+We introduced special polite zones for people to embrace good old-fashioned manners across the busiest stretches of towpaths, encouraging people to ‘smile and say hi as you go by’ and to remember that they are entering ‘a hat tipping zone’, a nod to times past when people tipped their hats or doffed their caps as a sign of respect or merely as a greeting.

-If you missed us, you can view the exhibition boards here
+You can view the exhibition boards here.

 Find out how you can get involved in the project and looking after the West London Canals – love your canal and it will love you back!
 While with help from Transport for London we'll be able to transform the towpath of the Grand Union Canal and Paddington Arm, keeping it neat and tidy is down to the Trust - and we need your help to do this.

 You might be part of a community group wanting to create a towpath garden, to adopt a stretch of towpath or even to volunteer for the Trust.
 There is more information about all of these on the volunteering pages of our website, and we’d love to hear from you - please do drop us a line through our email: Quietway@canalrivertrust.org.uk

 Work is currently underway between Hayes and West Drayton in phases where we are providing a two metre wide surface.